SoyeeDst/free_ideas/README.md

 # free_ideas
-Just some free ideas put in this unified place
+Just some free ideas to be stored, which may derives from me and my colleague aspiration.